lextm/ancm-arm64/README.md

 > The changes made by this repo have been delivered to Microsoft ASP.NET Core team in dotnet/aspnetcore/issues/47115.
 However, they decided that no immediate action to take. **You can vote it up to indicate how important the patch is, and help prioritize the solution to be made into the future installers.**

+> [I also wrote about my investigation on this topic in details](https://halfblood.pro/successful-and-failed-attempt-my-first-pull-request-for-asp-net-core/) and hope you find it useful.

 ## Preparation

 1. Download [the original 64 bit installer](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-7.0.4-windows-hosting-bundle-installer) from Microsoft.